top of page

 Graduate Student

-I’m a fourth year PhD graduate student in the Cognitive Psychology program.
+I’m a PhD graduate student in the Cognitive Psychology program.
 I am currently studying under Dr. Wisniewski looking into auditory perception using the EEG system.
 I am interested in effects on auditory stimuli and auditory perceptual learning after multimodal training and how these plastic changes in the brain may relate to learning mechanisms.
 My future plans include continuing research in multimodal training effects on auditory perception, and eventually becoming a professor of Psychology.

 IMG_9242.JPG